RU-CS416-SPRING2017/Asst2/README.md

 ### How Main Memory is Divided

 The "main memory", "RAM", or "pysical memory" is a contiguous allocation of `MEM_SIZE` bytes referenced  by `memory`.
 The first `sizeof(struct memoryMetadata)` bytes is metadata.
-The metadata gives information on where the thread library "partition", page table, and shared memory "partition" is located.
+The metadata gives information on where the thread library "partition", page table, memory pages, and shared memory "partition" is located.
 It tells the how many memory pages and swap file pages threre are.
 The metadata also stores the file descriptor for the swap file.

 ### Definitions